This page may contain affiliate links. For more information, please read my disclaimer.

 On a hot day, the cooler caves provide a welcome respite from the heat.
 To get here, look for the turn-off onto Ula'ina Road, a little bit past Hana Highway mile marker 31.
 You'll be making a left turn.
 Once you're on Ula'ina Road, just keep your eyes open for the Hana Lava Tube visitor center and signage.

 Top Pick!
 In Kahanu Gardens, you'll find what is thought to be the largest temple in all of Polynesia: Pi'ilanihale Heiau.
-The self guided tours through these beautiful gardens should take about 1.5 hours or more and is available on weekdays from 10 a.m. until 2 p.m. only.
-Guided tours are available on Saturdays at 10 a.m.
-For details, you can check out their website.
+The self guided tours through these beautiful gardens should take about 1.5 hours or more and are available six days a week (Mon-Sat) during the day, with no reservations required at the time of this writing.
+For full details, you can check out their website.

 To get here, just keep on driving past the Hana Lava Tube on Ula'ina Road.